RU2018-CS520/Assignment2-MineSweeper/README.md

 │   └── description.md	# documentation of this project
 │   └── report.pdf 		# the report of this project
-│   └── Solution Algorithm Explanation.html 	# a very detailed explanation on how we implement this program ├── pics 				# is for storing pictures and figures that are used in the report └── README.md
+│   └── Solution Algorithm Explanation.html 	# a very detailed explanation on how we implement this program │   └── Uncertainty Explanation.html 	# a very detailed explanation about dealing with uncertainty ├── pics 				# is for storing pictures and figures that are used in the report └── README.md
 ```